uc-cdis/metadata-service/docs/config_agg_mds.md

 ### Advanced filtering

 The Gen3 metadata-service supports filtering as described in the documentation.
-The Gen3 Adapter allows a filter option to be configs which is passed to the MDS.
+The Gen3 Adapter allows a filter option to be configed which is passed to the MDS.
 Specific studies can be pulled from the MDS by defining the filters.
 The filters are part of the config setting:
 ```json lines